LOG-postech/Sassha/README.md

 Sassha is a novel second-order method designed to enhance generalization by explicitly reducing sharpness of the solution, while stabilizing the computation of approximate Hessians along the optimization trajectory.

-This Pyotorch implementation supports various tasks, including image_classification, finetuning, and label noise experiments.
+This Pytorch implementation supports various tasks, including image classification, finetuning, and label noise experiments.

 For a detailed explanation of the Sassha algorithm, please refer to [this paper](https://arxiv.org/pdf/2006.00719.pdf)